quakish/quakommon/Readme.txt

 Changelog:
 1.2 :
  - Made a github for this
- - Fixed a mistake in how the common textures was packed that made the instal notes, instal them wrong!
+ - Fixed a mistake in how the common textures was packed that made the instal notes, install them wrong!
  - Added a improved default build_menu that includes -noob switches
- - Futher spell checkings and corrections
+ - Further spell checkings and corrections
  - Further updated and fixed func_ut_train and path_ut_stop info
  - Updated func_keyboard_interface to be more correct with what works (removed most options since it is almost fully broken)
  - Updated worldspawn with new Jump Server keys: